Wednesday, December 17, 2008

 We all read the news about how bad business is and hear about budget cuts and layoffs.

-It makes us think about our approach to selling ads and how aggressive we should be in asking for the order.
+It makes us think about our approach to selling ads and how aggressive we should be in

 In Today's Ad Age email was a guest article from an agency exec to other agencies.